LIFE IS A BOWL OF BERRIES

 Who knows how neighbor feuds that simmer for years and years suddenly explode?
 Maybe Tom Schwendeman knows.

-Tom lives next to the Roaches (people, not insects).
+Tom lives next to the Roaches (who are people, not insects).
 About 14 years ago, the Roaches surrounded their property with a chain link fence, which was clearly on their land.
 They even had a surveyor lay down pins before the fence went up.
 Since that time, the Roaches have engaged in such loathsome activities as building campfires in their back yard on as many as five, yes, FIVE occasions, and for spraying herbicide on poison ivy growing along the fence.

 We get a sense of how things were going with the Roaches, given that grumpy neighbor Tom called the EPA to complain about the campfires (which occurred at a frequency of about one every two years, if our math skills remain sharp).
 The EPA, being busy creating environmental disasters of its own, apparently declined to intervene.
 Also, Tom liked to pick berries that grew along the fence.
 The herbicide on there poison ivy was the last straw for Tom.
 Convinced that his next blueberry smoothie would be his last, Tom tried to kick the fence down.